 Here you can get maps and all the info you need about transport in Amsterdam and, should you need one, the Amsterdam travel card.

 If you already know what tram you catch and not need a travel card, you can just hop on the tram and get a ticket on board (payments are by card only): super easy!

-Do you need a travel card for 2 days in Amsterdam?
+Do you need a travel card for 2 days in Amsterdam in the spring?

-Amsterdam has several travel cards and transport tickets solutions for visitors and how much or how little convenient they are depends on your plans.
+Amsterdam has several travel cards and transport ticket solutions for visitors and how much or how little convenient they are depends on your plans.

 The main things to consider are: